 Creating an online course can be a great idea, but there are some things you should know before you take the plunge.

-It seems the need for information has reached a fever pitch.
+As people stay home and are forced to explore business models that can grow with the limitations of the pandemic, the need for new information has reached a fever pitch.
 And nowhere is this more clear than the online learning industry, whose revenue is expected to exceed $240 billion by 2021.

 The idea of online courses as a source of income has become wildly popular as well.
 It’s an unmissable opportunity for those with specialized knowledge to get paid for what they know.